-The PC61 monoclonal antibody specifically binds to CD25, the low-affinity IL-2 Receptor α chain (IL-2Rα, p55) expressed on activated T and B lymphocytes from all mouse strains tested.
+The 3C7 monoclonal antibody specifically binds to CD25, the low affinity IL-2 Receptor (IL-2Rα, p55) expressed on activated T and B lymphocytes from all mouse strains tested.
 IL-2Rα by itself is not a signaling receptor.
-However, it can combine with IL-2 Receptor β (CD122) and γc (CD132) chains to form high-affinity, signaling receptor complexes for IL-2.
-Resting T and B lymphocytes and resting and activated NK cells do not express IL-2Rα.
-CD25 is transiently expressed at a low level during normal B-cell development in the bone marrow on the CD45R/B220low TdT- sIg- Pre-B/Pre-B-II and CD45R/B220low TdT- sIgM+ sIgD- immature B stages, but not on the CD45R/B220low TdT+ sIg- Pro-B/Pre-B-I stage nor on CD45R/B220high TdT- sIgM+ sIgD+ mature B cells.
+However, it can combine with IL-2 Receptor β (CD122) and γc (CD132) chains to form high-affinity signaling receptor complexes for IL-2.
+Resting T and B lymphocytes as well as resting and activated NK cells do not express IL-2Rα.
+CD25 is transiently expressed at a low level during normal B-cell development in the bone marrow during the CD45R/B220low TdT- sIg- Pre-B/Pre-B-II and CD45R/B220low TdT- sIgM+ sIgD- immature B stages, but not during the CD45R/B220low TdT+ sIg- Pro-B/Pre B-I stage nor on CD45R/B220high TdTsIgM+ sIgD+ mature B cells.
 It is expressed at a higher level during a very early stage of T-cell development in fetal and adult thymus.
-Peripheral CD25+CD4+ lymphocytes called regulatory T (Treg) cells are involved in the maintenance of self-tolerance.
-It has also been reported that dendritic cells express CD25, recognized by mAb 7D4.
-The PC61 antibody recognizes an epitope of CD25 which is distinct from the IL-2 binding site and from those recognized by mAbs 3C7 and 7D4.
-It blocks binding of IL-2 to CD25, presumably by inducing a conformational change in CD25.
+Peripheral CD25+ CD4+ T lymphocytes called regulatory T (Treg) cells are involved in the maintenance of self-tolerance.
+It has also been reported that dendritic cells express CD25 (recognized by mAb 7D4, another CD25-specific antibody).
+The 3C7 antibody recognizes an epitope of CD25 which is distinct from those recognized by the other CD25-specific mAbs, 7D4 and PC61.
+3C7 blocks the binding of IL-2 to CD25.